Leadership Inference for Multi-Agent Interactions: Inferring Leadership

 \textbf{Selecting a Filter.} Due to the computational intractability of exactly evaluating Bayesian update rule \cref{eq:belief-update}, we use a particle filtering approach.
 Particle $k$ has context $\contextk{t}{k} = [\particlek{t}{k}, \hypk{t}{k}]^\T$.
 Particle filters use a measurement model to compute the expected observation for a state $\state{t}$ \cite[Ch.
 4]{thrun2002probabilistic}.
 Our measurement model $h(\particlek{t}{k}; \hypk{t}{k})$ solves a Stackelberg game to generate simulated solution trajectories conditioned on the particle's leader.
 In the measurement update, we compare a subset of the solution to the ground truth observations and update the likelihood of leadership using \cref{eq:belief-update,eq:leadership-extraction}.
 We resample with replacement to eliminate unlikely particles when the effective number of particles, a metric that measures how well the particles represent the distribution, becomes low.
 We infer the leading agent based on the similarity of expected measurements, generated from Stackelberg games, to observations of the ground truth.
 Since Stackelberg equilibria satisfy leadership condition \cref{eq:stack-leader-equilibria-condition}, converged solutions let the filter observe leadership indirectly via the measurement model.

+\textbf{The Stackelberg Measurement Model.} We construct a measurement model that relates the leader $H_{t-1}^k$ in particle $k$ at time $t\!-\!1$ with the expected state measurement at time $t$; in particular, we model the expected measurement from each particle as an equilibrium strategy of game $\stack{\hypk{t-1}{k}}{T_s}(\particlek{t-1}{k})$.
+We solve this game with \ac{SILQGames} over horizon $T_s$, taking the initial state and leader from previous particle context $\contextk{t-1}{k}$.

+For the third input, we require the user to provide an application-specific function to specify nominal strategies $\ctrlbm{(i), \variterations{}}{t-1:t+T_s-1}$ using previous particles, a heuristic, etc. The \ac{SLF} calls this function within the measurement model to produce nominal strategies as input to \ac{SILQGames}.
+We describe one such heuristic in the appendix.
+We call the solutions to these games \emph{Stackelberg measurement trajectories} and select the state at time $t$ as the expected measurement.

-\textbf{The Stackelberg Measurement Model.} We construct a measurement model that relates the leader $H_{t-1}^k$ in particle $k$ at time $t\!-\!1$ with the expected state measurement at time $t$; in particular, we model the expected measurement from each particle as the output of Stackelberg game $\stack{\hypk{t-1}{k}}{T_s}(\particlek{t-1}{k})$, played from the previous particle state over horizon $T_s$.
-Experiments determine that we must configure $T_s$ carefully, neither too short to provide relevant leadership information nor too long as to cause excessive latency.
-We call the solutions to these games \emph{Stackelberg measurement trajectories} and select the state at time $t$, $\stackmeas{\hypk{t-1}{k}}{t}$, as the expected measurement.
-In practice, playing a Stackelberg game from previous state $\state{t-1}$ requires each particle to maintain $\state{t-1}$ as additional context.
-To identify nominal strategies $\ctrl{(i), k=0}{t-1:t+T_s-1}$ for the call to \ac{SILQGames} within the measurement model, we require the user to define \texttt{GetNominalTrajectory}$(T_s, \contextk{1:t-1}{k}, \allctrls{1:t-1})$ in a manner appropriate to the application, i.e., using previous particle contexts, a heuristic, etc. We describe one such heuristic in the appendix.
-After producing a measurement trajectory, we attach measurement uncertainty $\cov{t}$ to each state in it.
-Depending on the application, this step may incorporate uncertainty from sensors, processing, variation over time, etc.
+Next, we clarify a few practical details.
+First, experiments determine that we must configure $T_s$ carefully, neither too short to provide relevant leadership information nor too long as to cause excessive latency.
+Second, playing a Stackelberg game from previous state $\state{t-1}$ requires each particle to maintain $\state{t-1}$ as additional context.
+Third, after producing a measurement trajectory, we attach measurement uncertainty $\cov{t}$ to each state in it.
+Depending on the application, this step may incorporate uncertainty from sensors, processing, etc.